 New analysis shows the Bureau of Land Management treats the oil and gas industry as the favored tenant when it comes to leasing its public lands.

-Public lands are managed for the benefit of all Americans, yet the BLM is grossly favoring business over the rest of us.
+Public lands are supposed to managed for the benefit of all people, yet the BLM is grossly favoring business over the rest of us.

 The oil and gas industry locks up the land

 The BLM uses strict standards for deciding which lands should be managed for conservation, but does not use similar standards for oil and gas leasing.
 Instead, the agency routinely opens land for leasing regardless of potential for successful development.